a2stuff/a2d/res/notes/testplan.md

 * Ensure the startup volume has a name that would be case-adjusted by DeskTop, e.g. `/HD` but that shows as "Hd".
 Launch DeskTop.
 Open the startup volume.
 Apple Menu > Control Panels.
 Drag a DA file to the startup volume window.
 Verify that the file is moved, not copied.

 * Launch DeskTop.
+Use File > Copy To... to copy a file.
+Verify that the file is indeed copied, not moved.
+* Launch DeskTop.
 Drag a file icon to a same-volume window so it is moved, not copied.
 Use File > Copy To... to copy a file.
 Verify that the file is indeed copied, not moved.

 # TODO: Rewrite this A -> Vol's icon, B -> Vol's window, C -> Folder's icon, D -> Folder's window